AnthonyCxx/Notes-and-Writeups/C/quick-reference.md

 # Quick C Programming Reference Guide for C++ Programmers
 If it's not mentioned here, it's probably the same. <br />
-I got most of this from a quick skim of [_Practical C Programming_](https://www.amazon.com/Practical-Programming-Does-Nutshell-Handbooks/dp/1565923065), by Steve Oualline.
+I got most of this from a quick skim of [_Practical C Programming_](https://www.amazon.com/Practical-Programming-Does-Nutshell-Handbooks/dp/1565923065), by Steve Oualline. <br />
 It's an especially good book for people who already know C++. <br />

 Just as a note, C is really pointer-heavy.
 If you don't understand pointers yet, you're gonna suffer -- a lot.